CodeNow/charon/README.md

 Charon will **never** attempt to resolve domain names that do not map to internal containers.
 It literally filters all domains that do not match the appropriate pattern before performing a query.
 If no names were able to be mapped, a warning will be output in the server logs, like so:

+Finally, Charon only supports the resolution of `A` records.
+Other types of records do not make sense in the context of container ip resolution.
+This means charon will ignore question types when resolving names.
+If in the future we require support for other types of records (e.g. `CNAME`) this will change.

 ```
 charon:query:warning No internal container domain names given, skipping.
 ```